popeen/SpaceFindr/README.md

 - **Drive Overview:** View all local, removable, and network drives with usage bars and free space indicators.
 - **Largest Files List:** Quickly find and manage the largest files on your system.
 - **Easy Navigation:** Easily navigate through folders by clicking boxes or the familiar navigation bar.
-- **Ask AI:** Rightclick any file or folder and you can ask AI if it's safe to delete it. * remember, AI can be wrong.
+- **Ask AI:** Rightclick any file or folder and you can ask AI if it's safe to delete it.
+Just remember, AI can be wrong.
 - **Custom Folder Scanning:** Use the "Select Folder" option to scan any folder, including network shares.
 - **Clean UI:** Light, simple, and responsive interface with tooltips and shortcuts.